Corporate Communications Schools in Ohio

 |Education Level||Number of Grads|

-In Ohio, a business communications major is equally popular with women and men.
+In Ohio, a business communications major is more popular with women than with men.

 The racial distribution of business communications majors in Ohio is as follows:

 - Asian: 0.0%